idMoteb/TensorFlow/README.md

 YOU CAN USE VIDEO OR IMAGES

-Note: to read more about this service there is someone on GitHub https://github.com/idMoteb/teachablemachine-community
+Note: to read more about this service https://github.com/idMoteb/teachablemachine-community